Dave Armstrong (Catholic apologist): Professional background

 Armstrong has appeared on nationally syndicated Catholic radio talk shows, including Catholic Connection with Teresa Tomeo and two interviews on Catholic Answers Live.
 He's also served as a staff member of The Coming Home Network as Forum Coordinator and Head Moderator of their Internet Discussion Forum, from 2007-2010.

 Personal background

 He has been married to his wife Judy since October 1984, and the couple has three sons and a daughter.
-Armstrong holds a Bachelor of Arts, Sociology (cum laude) from Wayne State University, Detroit, 1982.
+Armstrong holds a Bachelor of Arts in Sociology (cum laude) from Wayne State University, Detroit, 1982.